cntehang/public-dev-docs/backend/code/scala/style-guide.md

 - Use intention-revealing names which don't need explanation.
   - use `index` instead of `i`

-- Constants should be named with all uppercase with words seperated by underscores ("_").
+- Constant names should be in upper camel case.
+  - use `HotelId` instead of `HOTEL_ID`

 ## Formating